datarhei/restreamer/docs/references-environment-vars.md

 ## RS_LOGLEVEL

 Restreamer writes some information to the console (stdout).
-With this environment variable you can crontrol how "chatty" Restreamer is.
+With this environment variable you can control how "chatty" Restreamer is.
 The different logging levels are

 | Value | Level   | Description |